Which Foods Hurt Testosterone the Most?

 Swapping your store-bought hormone-stuffed meat for grass-fed organic meat will give you a much better chance at avoiding these horrible chemicals.

-Fish, although naturally safer than beef, chicken and lamb, and containing high levels of omega-3, which is excellent for your body, still comes with a risk attached.
-In farmed fish, in fact, scientists have found high levels of heavy metal, such as mercury in their tissue.
+Fish, although naturally safer than beef, chicken, and lamb and containing high levels of omega-3, which is excellent for your body, still comes with a risk attached.
+In farmed fish, in fact, scientists have found high levels of heavy metals, such as mercury, in their tissue.
 This heavy metal is terrible for your liver, so finding fish that comes with a mercury-free promise is crucial.

 Processed Carbs & Grains

 If your diet contains high levels of grains, studies show that your blood glucose levels will sit at a higher level than a person who consumes a much lower amount.
 This increase in blood glucose levels is proven to affect several important hormones.
 In particular, high blood sugar leads to insulin problems and a negative effect on testosterone production.